borgbackup/borg/docs/faq.rst

 When I do a ``borg extract``, after a while all activity stops, no cpu usage, no downloads.

-This may happen when SSH terminates the connection on server side.
+This may happen when the SSH connection is stuck on server side.
 You can configure SSH on client side to prevent this by sending keep-alive requests, for example in ~/.ssh/config: